 That’s because most annuals grown in areas with short growing seasons will be killed off by frost before they reach the end of their life cycles.

-Can’t remember the difference between annual vs perennial plants?
+Can’t remember the difference between annual and perennial plants?
 Here’s a simple trick - if you are growing annuals, you will have to replace them on an annual basis.
 Easy enough!

 Can Annual Plants Become Perennial Plants?